opf/openproject/docs/installation-and-operations/installation/docker/README.md

 We'll keep the database and memcached at 1 which should be sufficient for any but huge amounts of users (several tens of thousands of users) assuming that the docker hosts (swarm nodes) are powerful enough.
+Even with the database's data directory shared via NFS **you cannot scale up the database** in this setup.
 Scaling the database horizontally adds another level of complexity which we won't cover here.

 What we can scale is both the proxy and most importantly the web service.